Oluwadamilola-Ajumobi/SuperStore-Sales-Dataset---Exploratory-Data-Analysis/README.md

 Charts and plots such as Histograms, Scatterplots, PMFs and CMFs (to visualize distributions), Boxplots, Line graphs are used for plotting in EDA.

-The following code in written in Python and mainly uses Pandas and Numpy libraries.
+Here's an Exploratory data analysis process on the superstore dataset.
+The following code is written in Python and mainly uses Pandas, NumPy, Matplotlib and Seaborn libraries.

 1. Importing the necessary libraries, the dataset and visualizing the first 5 rows